 How to choose the best wireless router for you

-Router manufacturers like to throw a lot of specs around, but when it comes to choosing the best wireless router, look at the maximum bandwidth – an indication of how well and how quickly multiple devices can be connected – and the latest supported Wi-Fi standard.
+Router manufacturers like to throw a lot of specs around, but when it comes to choosing the best wireless router, you should pay particular attention to the maximum bandwidth, an indication of how well and how quickly multiple devices can be connected, and the Wi-Fi standard supported.

-The newest Wi-Fi 6, also known as 802.11ax, is the best to go for in terms of futureproofing, though it hasn't made its way to many gadgets yet.
+The newest Wi-Fi 6, also known as 802.11ax, is the best to go for in terms of futureproofing, though not quite everything supports it just yet.
 The earlier 802.11ac is still going to be enough for the majority of people when it comes to gaming and 4K streaming, but if you want to spend extra for Wi-Fi 6, then the option is there and it should only prove more useful as time goes on.

-You also need to look out for extra software features that might come in handy: traffic prioritisation for gamers, for example, or parental controls if you've got little ones and home and want to make sure they're staying safe online.
+You also need to look out for extra software features that might come in handy: traffic prioritisation for gamers, for example, or parental controls if you want to help your kiddywinks stay safe on the net.